 After looking at the Sale Price feature, we saw that it did not follow a normal distribution, so we decided to transform it to better represent a normal distribution.
 The transformation we used was a logarithmic transformation of the form log(price + 1).

 After transforming the sale price, we noticed several numeric features were not normally distributed.
 This was problematic, as certain linear models are based on the assumption that predictors are normally distributed, and violating these assumptions could negatively affect the linear model, thus making predictions inaccurate.
 To fix this, we decided to skew those with degrees of skewness larger than 0.75.

 We filtered the following features to be skewed, which were '1stFlrSF', '2ndFlrSF', '3SsnPorch', 'BsmtFinSF1', 'BsmtFinSF2', 'BsmtHalfBath', 'BsmtUnfSF', 'EnclosedPorch', 'GrLivArea', ‘'KitchenAbvGr', 'LotArea', 'LotFrontage', 'LowQualFinSF', 'MasVnrArea', 'MiscVal', 'OpenPorchSF', 'PoolArea', 'ScreenPorch', 'TotRmsAbvGrd', 'TotalBsmtSF', 'WoodDeckSF'.
 We use the same logarithmic transformation, log(x + 1), to make the features normally distributed.

 Now we had to figure out a way to deal with the ordinal features and categorical features.

-For the ordinal features, we read the descriptive text to extract those features can be turned into numeric features, took them into the dictionary and applied them to columns.
+For the ordinal features, we read in the descriptive text to extract those features, so that we could turn them into numeric features.
+We fed them into a dictionary and applied them to columns.

 For categorical features, we had tried both one-hot encoding and label encoding.
 In linear models and random forest, dummification had better performance than label encoding.
 So we use one-hot encoding to handle all the categorical features.
 One-hot encoding will turn all the items in one predictor into a new column, in which 1 means True and 0 means False, and delete one item to make it obey the linear model assumption.

 The graph below shows the features that have a strong linear correlation to each other.
 Linear features follow the line of best fit such as in the case of case of overall quality predicting sale price.
 For those colored in red, we can delete one of those two having high correlations.
 Through this graph, we can easily tell which features have the highest correlation with each other.

 3.1 Lasso, Ridge and Elastic Net